AudioLand/dub-ml-pipeline/README.md

 ## Deploy to fly.io
-To deploy the app to fly.uo, run this command:
+To deploy the app to fly.io, run this command:
 ```shell
 make deploy
 ```